lizduke/MythicalMysfitsECS/README.md

 docker push <accountnumber>.dkr.ecr.eu-west-1.amazonaws.com/mythicaleks:1.0

+Populate the MythicalCluster.yaml with your region, vpc-id and subnet ids that were creted by the core.yaml file.

 Build the cluster
 eksctl create cluster -f MythicalCluster.yaml

 ALB Ingress Controller :

 Add tags to Subnets for EKS to enable Loadbalancer autodiscovery.
 Subnets must contain these tags: 'kubernetes.io/cluster/MythicalEKS': ['shared' or 'owned'] and 'kubernetes.io/role/elb': ['' or '1'].